helske/walker/README.md

 ### 04.03.2019

+* Added methods fitted and coef for extracting the posterior means and and regression coefficents from the walker_fit object.
 * Fixed issue with Makevars and clang4 per request by CRAN.
 * Added option to predict on mean-scale, e.g, probabilities instead of 0/1 in Bernoulli case.
 * Fixed a bug in the Gaussian predictions, last time point was missing the observational level noise.